 Esta entrada también está disponible en: Español

-A few months ago I made a visit to Pixar for a glimpse behind the scenes of the making of their smash hit, Coco.
+A few months ago I visited Pixar for a glimpse behind the scenes of the making of their smash hit, Coco.
 While there, I got a chance to learn about the music of Coco, and had an amazing conversation with Coco’s musical team, Michael Giacchino (composer), Germaine Franco (songwriter/arranger), Camilo Lara (music consultant), Adrian Molina (writer and co-director) & Federico Ramos (guitarist).

 RELATED POST: Interview with Benjamin Bratt from Coco